learn

 Q4: Worst 0-25% of sites

-For river water quality indicators, quartiles can be derived for a site by comparing its median values with those of all other sites around the country, or by comparing only to sites with similar land use and/or altitude.
+For river water quality indicators, quartiles can be derived for a site by comparing its median values with those of all other sites around the country, or by comparing only to sites with similar catchment land use and/or altitude.
 Thus, a single site may have various quartile scores, depending on the group it’s being compared against.

-The land cover classification for the river reach that a site is located on, reflects the dominant upstream land cover, grouped as forest (indigenous and exotic), urban or rural.
+The land cover classification for the river reach that a site is located on, reflects the dominant upstream land cover, grouped as forest (native and exotic), urban or rural.
 For example, if the catchment upstream of a reach is 50% or more covered in ‘forest’, the reach’s land cover is classified as forest, however, if the catchment of a reach is 15% or more covered by urban land cover, the reach’s land cover classification is over ridden as urban.
 These land cover definitions are based on the New Zealand River Environment Classification (REC).
-At some sites, the REC classification does not reflect current land cover, and in these cases, councils have provided LAWA with an updated land cover classification.
+At some sites, the REC classification does not reflect current land cover, and in these cases, councils have provided LAWA with an updated catchment land cover classification.

 Attribute Band Scores